katyjane8/checks-for-understanding/module-2/backend/week_three.md

 ### Questions

 1. What is the entry at the command line to create a new rails app?
+$ rails new `new_repo_name` -T -d="postgresql" --skip-turbolinks --skip-spring

 2. What do Models generally inherit from in rails?
+ApplicationRecord

 3. What do Controllers generally inherit from in a rails project?
+ApplicationController

-4. How would I create a route if I wanted to see a specific horse in my routes fitle assuming I'm sticking to standard conventions and that I didn't want other CRUD functionality?
+4. How would I create a route if I wanted to see a specific horse in my routes title assuming I'm sticking to standard conventions and that I didn't want other CRUD functionality? horse_path and /horse/:id and horse#show

 5. What rake task is useful when looking at routes, and what information does it give you?
+The prefix, verb, path, the URI and the action.

 6. What is an example of a route helper?
-When would you use them?
+When would you use them? horse_path(@horse) <-- is the route helper.
+Helps you understand where exactly your path is going.

 7. What's the difference between what `_url` and `_path` return when combined with a routes prefix?

 8. What are strong params and why are the necessary?
 9. What role does `form_for` play in helping us create our forms?
 10. How does `form_for` know where to submit the user's input?
 11. Create a form using a `form_for` helper to create a new `Horse`.
 12. Why do we want to validate our models?